HEALTHCARE COST & UTILIZATION PROJECT

 Return to Contents

-The NIS and Multi-Year or Trends Analyses
+Multi-Year or Trends Analyses

-Spanning more than 20 years of data, the NIS is ideal for longitudinal analyses.
-However, the database has undergone changes over time, including the sampling and weighting strategy used.
 Users of the NIS should expect a one-time decrease to historical trends for discharge counts of about 4 percent beginning with data year 2012.
 Users should also expect smaller one-time disruptions to historical trends for rates and means estimated from the NIS, beginning with data year 2012.

 For trends analysis using NIS data 2011 and earlier, revised weights should be used to make estimates comparable to the new design beginning with 2012 data.
-These new discharge trend weights replace the earlier NIS Trend Weights that were developed for the 1988-1997 NIS following the 1998 NIS redesign.
-The new trend weights are available for download as ASCII files, along with SAS®, SPSS®, and Stata® load programs, under 1993-2011 NIS Trend Weights Files from the NIS Database Documentation page on the HCUP-US website.
+These discharge trend weights replace the earlier NIS Trend Weights that were developed for the 1988-1997 NIS following the 1998 NIS redesign.
+The trend weights are available for download as ASCII files, along with SAS®, SPSS®, and Stata® load programs, under 1993-2011 NIS Trend Weights Files from the NIS Database Documentation page on the HCUP-US website.
 The report Using the HCUP National Inpatient Sample to Estimate Trends, available on the HCUP-US website under Methods Series, includes recommendations for trends analysis.

 For recommendations on reporting trends across the implementation of the new coding system, please see the report HCUP Recommendations for Reporting Trends Using ICD-9-CM and ICD_10-CM/PCS Data.